New People's Army rebellion: First incidents of violence

+There are two nominated dates which are said to have marked the first tactical operations of the New People's army - one in 1971 based on the narratives of retired Brig.
+General Victor Corpus, and another in 1974 based on the narrative out forward by the NPA itself.

-According to now retired Brig.
-General Victor Corpus, the first act of NPA rebellion took place on August 21, 1971, when NPA militants allegedly threw three grenades onto the stage at a Liberal Party rally in Manila, killing nine people and injuring 95 others.
-This, however, is disputed by most historians, who blamed President Ferdinand Marcos as the perpetrator of the bombing.
-José María Sison and the Communist Party of the Philippines continued to deny responsibility of the bombing.
-However, historian Joseph Scalice argues that while the Marcos government was allied with the Partido Komunista ng Pilipinas (PKP) in carrying out bombings in the early 1970s, "the evidence of history now overwhelmingly suggests that the Communist Party of the Philippines, despite being allied with the Liberal Party, was responsible for this bombing, seeing it as a means of facilitating repression which they argued would hasten revolution."
+According to Corpus, the first act of violence taken by the NPA was the Plaza Miranda bombing which took place on August 21, 1971.
+Corpus alleges that it was NPA cadres who threw three grenades onto the stage at a Liberal Party rally in Manila, killing nine people and injuring 95 others.

+This has been disputed in numerous historical texts, which blame President Ferdinand Marcos as the perpetrator of the bombing.
+Jose Maria Sison continuously denied that he and the Communist Party of the Philippines were responsible for the bombing up to his death.

+More recently, historian Joseph Scalice has argued that while the Marcos government was allied with the Partido Komunista ng Pilipinas (PKP) in carrying out other bombings throughout the early 1970s, "the evidence of history now overwhelmingly suggests that the Communist Party of the Philippines, despite being allied with the Liberal Party, was responsible for this bombing, seeing it as a means of facilitating repression which they argued would hasten revolution."
 Relying on small armed community-based propaganda units, the NPA found itself in an all-out rebellion by 1972.

-The NPA's first tactical operation, however, would not take place until 1974, two years after Ferdinand Marcos declared Martial Law.
+The first tactical operation acknowledged by the NPA would not take place until 1974, two years after Ferdinand Marcos declared Martial Law.
 This took place in Calbiga, Samar, where the NPA ambushed an Army scout patrol and seized a number of their weapons.